PaulBouchier/Khun_Phaen_puzzle/README.md

 graph is fully explored (no more moves can be made which result in undiscovered BoardStates) it calls bfs_sp() to find the shortest path from start to goal.

+### Combinatorics and swizzling
+The initial, naiive implementation searched all permutations of all pieces, treating the 24 variations on placement of each of Blue and Yellow as unique.
+This implementation took 45 minutes to explore one million board states, and still hadn't found any where Red moved below row 2.
+The combinatorics exploded exponentially, and the graph quickly became much larger than I'd expected.
+Some optimization was needed.

+It is obvious that if you swap two blue's, the resulting board state is equivalent in terms of the moves available from the two board states.
+In fact, there are 24 permutations of Blue pieces, and 24 of yellow, and they can be treated as aliases of one another.
+The optimization was to "swizzle" the Blues and Yellows to an alias where B1 is lower or left of B2, B2 is lower or left of B3, and so forth.
+Then the possible moves were evaluated from the swizzled positions.
+This optimization resulted in finding the first solution after only 15,000 board states had been explored.

 ## Puzzle Data
 - The puzzle has 25954 unique BoardStates
 - There are 964 unique paths from the standard starting position to the goal.
 The shortest path